pqhuy98/DistrComp/README.md

 On <b>each</b> worker machine :

 1) Put `distrComp.py` and `worker.py` into a folder.
-2) Run command line `python -B worker.py`.
+2) Run command line `python -B worker.py` inside that folder.

 On master machine :

 1) Create file `peers.txt` contains IPs of all machines.
-2) Place `peers.txt`, `distrComp.py`, `message.py` and `master.py` into folder which contains `myprogram.py`.
+2) Place `peers.txt`, `distrComp.py`, `message.py` and `master.py` into the folder which contains `myprogram.py`.
 3) Tweak `master.py` constants to fit your purpose.
-Don't be afraid of reading the code.
+Read the comments.
+Don't be afraid to read the code.
 4) When you're ready to go, run `python -B master.py`.
-Your `myprogram.py` would be automatically distributed to all workers.
+Your `myprogram.py` would be automatically executed by all machines at the same time.
 4) If you're still confused, then read...

 <h2>How it works</h2>